April The Giraffe Is Having An April Fools’ Baby, Animal Adventure Park Reveals

 “Who could have ever predicted this, unfolding as it has.
 The perfect ending.
 April – waited for April!”

 At 11:08 p.m., ET, April was moving at a marked slower pace than usual with her neck outstretched and head hanging low.
 The giraffe is restless and is finding it increasingly difficult to stand still for any length of time.
 She’s clearly ready to give birth and the arrival will most likely be by morning at this point, though her contractions could go on a while longer.
-Jordan said Friday morning April will certainly deliver this weekend.
-Going by the signs April is exhibiting, the calf isn’t going to keep its audience waiting much more.
+Jordan said Friday morning that April will certainly deliver this weekend.
+Going by the signs April is exhibiting, the calf isn’t going to keep its audience waiting much longer.

 Are you excited for April the giraffe to finally give birth?
 Are you watching her on Animal Adventure Park’s live cam?